SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_ALLISS_Transmitter.md

 # TDF ALLISS Transmitter

-The TDF ALLISS Transmitter connector is a virtual connector that maps the parameters of the transmitter system via the TDF Jbus PLC driver.
+The TDF ALLISS Transmitter connector is a virtual connector that maps the parameters of the transmitter system via the TDF Jbus PLC connector.

 ## About